run-llama/llama-hub/README.md

 ### Step 2: Write your README

 Inside your new directory, create a `README.md` that mirrors that of the existing ones.
-It should have a summary of what your loader does, its inputs, and how its used in the context of GPT Index and LangChain.
+It should have a summary of what your loader does, its inputs, and how its used in the context of LlamaIndex and LangChain.

 ### Step 3: Add your loader to the library.json file

 Finally, add your loader to the `loader_hub/library.json` file so that it may be used by others.
-As is exemplified by the current file, add in the class name of your loader, along with its id, author, etc. This file is referenced by the Loader Hub website and the download function within GPT Index.
+As is exemplified by the current file, add in the class name of your loader, along with its id, author, etc. This file is referenced by the Loader Hub website and the download function within LlamaIndex.

 ### Step 4: Make a Pull Request!